How Many YouTube Shorts Should You Post Per Day? (2026 Guide)

 Volume without quality is spam.
 If you're producing lots of Shorts that don't get engagement, the algorithm starts ignoring your uploads.
 Low-retention videos signal to YouTube that your content isn't worth recommending.

 Quality without volume is invisible.
-A perfect Short posted once a month won't build momentum.
-The algorithm rewards consistent signals of an active, engaged creator.
+A well-made Short posted once a month won't build momentum.
+The algorithm rewards consistent signals of an active channel.

 The practical balance for most creators: